Sponsor a child in Vietnam

 We have a long history of helping children in Vietnam.
 Declining infant mortality and improving living standards hides the grim reality of hardship and malnutrition.
 Since 1967, we have given children a loving family with which to grow up, as well as the start in life they need to escape a future of hunger and poverty.

-With SOS Children, you can help orphaned and abandoned children in Vietnam by sponsoring a child:
+With SOS Children's Villages, you can help orphaned and abandoned children in Vietnam by sponsoring a child:

 A growing economy but increasing inequality between rich and poor

 The Vietnamese economy is one of the fastest growing in the area.
 Agriculture is still the most important sector, employing more than half the population.
 Yet Vietnam remains one of the poorest countries in the world; over 11% of the population are estimated to live under the poverty line.
 People in rural areas are four times more likely to live in poverty than people in urban centres.
 The country has an HIV/AIDS prevalence rate of 0.4%.
 Whilst the disease is affecting male drug users the most, the number of cases in women is rising.
 Trafficking of people is an ongoing problem for Vietnam.

 - For the 26 million children in Vietnam, most have seen life improvements over previous generations.
 Access to healthcare and education has increased and the under-five and infant mortality rates have fallen massively over the past decades.